-Amoxicillin oral suspension is indicated for a wide variety of common bacterial infections in dogs and cats caused by susceptible organisms.
-It is not effective against viral or parasitic infections.
+Amoxicillin oral suspension is indicated for a wide variety of common bacterial infections in dogs and cats.

 INDICATIONS